mbforbes/website-3/posts/writing/travel/2022-serbia.md

 It's a city that feels like it's clinging to the faint smell of some kind of glory, but it hasn't quite found the recipe again.
 Like all big enough places, there are multitudes: chipped tiles and funny colored windows, gambling dens and soccer jerseys, third wave ice cream parlors and countless bakeries slinging cheese pies.

-But mostly, yes, they had poured concrete here like there was no tomorrow.
+But mostly, they really had poured concrete here like there was no tomorrow.

 Here's a brief vibe reel: